How to Set a Daily Schedule

 - Now start a new list.
 Write down exactly what times you intend to spend working on your four highest-priority tasks.
 You don't have to put them in order or make them your first activities of the day, but you'll be able to ensure that you'll get them done if you make an appointment with yourself to accomplish each of them.
 Block out a reasonable amount of time for each task.

 - Fill in tomorrow's schedule with the rest of your activities.
-This schedule doesn't have to be set in stone – in fact; you will almost certainly end up shifting things around as new tasks come up and old ones lose their urgency.
+This schedule doesn't have to be set in stone.
+You might end up shifting things around as new tasks come up and old ones lose their urgency.

 - Bring your schedule with you and post it someplace where you can easily see it as you work.
 If you need to make radical changes, you can pencil things out or shift the schedule around.